Custom URL Aliases

 NOTE: Make sure you do not copy over a / to the beginning of the "From" field or it will break the URL redirect.
 The "From" field should be everything after the .edu/ from your old page's URL

-Redirects can also be created from the Configuration admin page, located in the Drupal 8/9+ versions area of the "Manage" shortcuts:
+Redirects can also be created from the Configuration admin page, located in the top "Manage" shortcuts:

 Configuration menu item

-From there, you can click on the URL Redirect link and fill out the from URL and the to URLs:
+From there, you can click on the URL Redirect link and fill out the from URL and the to URL paths just like the examples above.

 URL redirects